Quantum verification of NP problems with single photons and linear optics: Abstract

 \section{Abstract}

 Quantum computing is seeking to realize hardware-optimized algorithms for application-related computational tasks.
-NP (nondeterministic-polynomial-time) is a complexity class containing many natural, important but intractable problems, in which the satisfiability of potentially conflict constraints (SAT) is a prominent problem being NP-complete.
-According to the exponential time hypothesis, SAT does not have sublinear verification algorithm, that is, verifying a SAT instance of size $n$ requires an $O(n)$-bit proof---generally the complete information about the solution.
+NP (nondeterministic-polynomial-time) is a complexity class containing many important but intractable problems like the satisfiability of potentially conflict constraints (SAT).
+According to the well-founded exponential time hypothesis, verifying an SAT instance of size $n$ requires generally the complete solution in an $O(n)$-bit proof.
 In contrast, quantum verification algorithms, which encode the solution into quantum bits rather than classical bit strings, can perform the verification task with quadratically reduced information about the solution in $\tilde{O}(\sqrt{n})$ qubits.
-Here we realize the quantum verification algorithm of SAT with single photons and linear optics.
-By using tunable optical setups, we test the completeness and soundness of the protocol in full cases and find high accuracies even in the presence of experimental imperfections.
-The two-prover protocol requires only unentangled photons, linear operations on multiple modes and at most two-photon interferences, which are suitable for photonic realization and scalable to large problem sizes.
-Our results open an essentially new route towards quantum advantages and give new insights on the capability of optical quantum computing.
+Here we realize the quantum verification machine of SAT with single photons and linear optics.
+By using tunable optical setups, we efficiently verify satisfiable and unsatisfiable SAT instances and achieve a clear completeness-soundness gap even in the presence of experimental imperfections.
+The protocol requires only unentangled photons, linear operations on multiple modes and at most two-photon joint measurements.
+These features make the protocol suitable for photonic realization and scalable to large problem sizes.
+Our results open an essentially new route towards quantum advantages and extend the computational capability of optical quantum computing.

-Quantum computing has been found to significantly speed-up classically intractable computational tasks~\cite{Shor1997,Harrow2017,Preskill2018quantumcomputingin,Arute2019}.
-As building error-corrected quantum computers is still challenging, the near-term goal is to realize hardware-specific quantum algorithms for practical applications with emergent techniques~\cite{Preskill2018quantumcomputingin}.
-This requires comprehensive optimizations on the whole architecture according to the features of both the algorithm and the experimental platform.
-A substantial proportion of natural decision and optimization problems are proved to be in the complexity class nondeterministic polynomial-time(NP), which is defined as the set of decision problems verifiable in polynomial-time by a deterministic Turing machine.
-Verifying NP problems by a proof system is a fundamental computational task as an indispensable subroutine of brute-force algorithm to solve NP problems.
-The proof system, which models computation as exchange of messages between the prover and the verifier, underpins foundations of computer science and applications such as delegated computation.